danmons/colour_matrix_adaptations/README.md

 # How do I use these matrices?

+You can use them in MiSTer - https://github.com/danmons/colour_matrix_adaptations/tree/main/mister

-See FAQ_USAGE.txt for a block diagram and walkthrough.
+If you're a software or hardware developer, see `FAQ_USAGE.md` for a block diagram and walkthrough.

+# Can I contribute data?

+Yes, this would be extremely helpful.
+See `CONTRIBITIONS.md` for more details on how to do that.

 # Which matrices should I use?

-This is largely down to personal preference, however I've put together a "FAQ_RECOMMENDATIONS.md" you can read that have my own personal recommendations in there, dependent on what source material you are using, or what device you wish to simulate.
+This is largely down to personal preference, however I've put together a `FAQ_RECOMMENDATIONS.md` you can read that have my own personal recommendations in there, dependent on what source material you are using, or what device you wish to simulate.
 Again, I stress these are purely subjective, and there's no right or wrong way to view the content.